James "Lugs" Branigan: Early life

-Branigan was born on No. 1 James Street, Dublin, which was part of Saint Kevin's Hospital (South Dublin union) in 1910.
+Branigan was born on No. 1 James's Street, Dublin, which was part of Saint Kevin's Hospital (South Dublin union) in 1910.
 He was the son of John Alick Branigan, an official of South Dublin Union, and Ellen Branigan (née Kavanagh).
 James witnessed the shooting of a British soldier during the 1916 Rising – the area they lived in saw heavy fighting.
 It is now part of Ushers Quay.
 He was educated at Basin Lane Convent and James' Street Christian Brothers School.

 Career

 Railway apprenticeship

 Branigan left school at 14 to become an apprentice fitter on Great Southern Railways, where he was bullied.
 On completing his apprenticeship, he left.